dan-schel/dzu/README.md

    npm link dzu
    ```

    This creates two symlinks at the location where NodeJS is installed, e.g. `/home/dan/.nvm/versions/node/v22.16.0`.
-The first is in `[NODEJS]/bin/dzu`, whick symlinks to `[NODEJS]/lib/node_modules/dzu`, which itself is a symlink to this folder.
+The first is in `[NODEJS]/bin/dzu`, whick symlinks to `[NODEJS]/lib/node_modules/dzu`, which itself is a symlink to the cloned repository.

 3. Replace both symlinks to `dzu-dev` (be sure to update the symlink at `[NODEJS]/bin/dzu` to point to the renamed `[NODEJS]/lib/node_modules/dzu-dev`).